Why calendar flexibility matters

 Be flexible with check-in and check-out times

-Be realistic when blocking dates in your calendar for family and friends
+Be realistic when blocking dates for personal use

 Was this article helpful?